Dr Monica Green

 - Science Education (EDFGC2009)

 Monica is a teacher educator in the School of Education.
-Monica joined Federation University Australia in 2014 as part of its merger with Monash University (Gippland).
+Monica joined Federation University Australia in 2014 as part of its merger with Monash University (Gippsland).
 Monica's research interests lie in pedagogies and curriculum associated with place and community based education for sustainability and local food systems.
 Her research focus includes the pedagogical potential of everyday places such as school grounds, gardens and wetland sites that support and enable curriculum frameworks for teaching and learning sustainability.
 Monica is an active committee member and leader of the Regional Centre of Expertise in Education for Sustainable Development (RCE Gippsland) who mobilise ESD across the Gippsland region.

 Areas of expertise